Fox News’ Shephard Smith Roasts Donald Trump & Defends CNN: ‘We Demand Answers’

 Donald Trump’s Most Awkward Handshakes — Pics

-That’s when the 53-year-old reporter turns to the camera and unleashes his rage.
+That’s when the 53-year-old reporter turned to the camera and unleashed his rage.
 “No, sir.
 We are not fools for asking this question and we demand to know the answers to this question.
 You owe this to the American people.
 Your supporters will support you either way.
 If your people were on the phone with [Russia], what were they saying?
 We have a right to know, we absolutely do.
 And that you call us ‘fake news’ and put us down like children, for asking these questions on behalf of the American people is inconsequential.
 The people deserve that answer, at very least.”

 Now we understand why Ryan Murphy is making the next season of American Horror Story all about the 2016 election.
 It writes itself.
 Shephard’s rant proves that even competitors like CNN and FOX News can meet in the middle when it comes to defending their credibility.
 From where we’re sitting though, it’s hard not to wonder if these sorts of outbursts give the President exactly what he wants, chaos.